RobertsLab/resources/docs/Data-Management.md

 **Backup**

-* The Google Docs spreadsheet [Nightingales Google Spreadsheet](https://docs.google.com/spreadsheets/d/1_XqIOPVHSBVGscnjzDSWUeRL7HUHXfaHxVzec-I-8Xk/edit) is backed up on a regular basis? by downloading tab-delimited file and pushing to LabDocs Repository, with the file name `Nightingales.tsv`
+* The Google Docs spreadsheet [Nightingales Google Spreadsheet](https://docs.google.com/spreadsheets/d/1_XqIOPVHSBVGscnjzDSWUeRL7HUHXfaHxVzec-I-8Xk/edit) is backed up on a regular basis by downloading tab-delimited file and pushing to LabDocs Repository, with the file name `Nightingales.tsv`

 * `owl/nightingales` is automatically backed up to two locations, both managed by Synology apps: